Project Overview

 Data2Action Oregon (D2A OR) is part of and supported by the NIH HEAL Initiative® as part of the HEAL Data2Action Program (R33 DA059163).

 Our goal is to increase the availability of user-friendly, relevant data to inform local decisions and policies that aim to connect individuals to a continuum of substance use services and prevent overdoses.
+We are not trying to evaluate the quality of services for any county.

 Our Timeline